Cancer can start any place in the body. Skin cancer starts when cells in the skin grow out of control.

 Chemo can make you feel very tired, sick to your stomach, and cause your hair to fall out.
 But these problems go away after treatment ends.

 There are ways to treat most chemo side effects.
 If you have side effects, be sure to talk to your cancer care team so they can help.

+Clinical trials are research studies that test new drugs or other treatments in people.
+They compare standard treatments with others that may be better.
 Clinical trials are one way to get the newest cancer treatment.
 They are the best way for doctors to find better ways to treat cancer.
 If your doctor can find one that’s studying the kind of cancer you have, it’s up to you whether to take part.
 And if you do sign up for a clinical trial, you can always stop at any time.